-Elizabeth is a barrister and Legal Director of the Equality and Human Rights Commission.
-She specialises in public and human rights law and has a particular interest and expertise in women’s rights relating to pregnancy and childbirth.
-She regularly advises women and health professionals in this area and has lectured on childbirth rights around the world, working with lawyers and campaigners to promote women’s dignity and autonomy.
+Elizabeth is a barrister specialising in public and human rights law.
+She was formerly Legal Director of the Equality and Human Rights Commission.
+She has a particular interest and expertise in women’s rights relating to pregnancy and childbirth and regularly advises women and health professionals in this area.
+She has lectured on childbirth rights around the world, working with lawyers and campaigners to promote women’s dignity and autonomy.

 You can read her speech on the launch of Birthrights here.

 Sarah Cooke OBE is a consultant specialising in human rights and equality issues.
 She has particular experience and expertise in using the human rights framework to make a practical difference to the lives of vulnerable people.
 She also has experience of working on strategy and organisational development and evaluation.
 She has developed a special focus on mental health and social welfare in much of her work.
 Previously she was Director of the British Institute of Human Rights for seven years, Deputy Chair of the Lloyds TSB Foundation for England and Wales and Chair of British Irish Rights Watch.
 She was also, for five years, the alternate management board member for the UK of the EU Fundamental Rights Agency.
 She is presently a Specialist Lay Member of the First Tier Tribunal for Health Education and Social Care (Mental Health).